Why using consistent dog training signals stops bad behavior

 Dogs experience training like this when they receive mixed signals.

-Consistent signals, like using the same words and body language for commands, help dogs understand what is expected.
+Consistent signals, such as using the same words and body language for commands, help dogs understand what is expected of them.
 Just like traffic lights help people predict and respond appropriately.

 When teaching new commands, use the same tone and sound from a training tool every time you speak the words.

-Consistent signals help dogs understand better, reducing training problems and frustrations.
+Consistent signals help dogs understand better, reducing training problems and frustrations while building a strong foundation.

 Tools to bridge the gap